All Products

 systemctl restart docker

-# Install kubeadm, kubectl, and kubelet.
+# Install kubeadm, kubectl, and kubelet

 yum install -y kubelet-1.23.0 kubeadm-1.23.0 kubectl-1.23.0

-# Start kubelet.
+# Start the kubelet service

 systemctl enable kubelet && systemctl start kubelet

-# Add worker nodes to the cluster.
+# Join the worker node to the cluster

 regionId=$(sed -n 's/.*"region-id": "\(.*\)".*/\1/p' /run/cloud-init/instance-data.json)